Argument Encryption¶

 def charge_payment(user_id: int, card_token: str, amount: float) -> None:

-# card_token is only in plain text inside this function body.
+# card_token is plain text inside this function.

-# It was never written to the task store or the database.
+# It was never written to the store or the database.

 task_log("Charging payment", user_id=user_id, amount=amount)